ScarletBowen/urban-oasis-app/README.md

 # Usage
 Enter `npm run develop` at the root directory in terminal.
 This will start up the React app and initialize the back-end at the same time.
 The application will open automatically in your browser.
 Navigating through the application is fairly straight-forward with the navigation links at the top of the screen.
 Oasis time!

+# Screenshots
 <img width="959" alt="image" src="https://github.com/ScarletBowen/urban-oasis-app/assets/120343929/eff9c701-072f-4176-9fcd-0326e24a23a3">

+## Questions
+For any questions about this repository, please contact us!